cypress-io/cypress/system-tests/projects/migration-e2e-defaults/README.md

-An e2e project with a custom testFiles but default integrationFolder.
-We won't rename the specs, but we will rename `integration` to `e2e`.
+An e2e project with a custom integrationFolder but default spec pattern.
+We will rename the specs to use `.cy.js`, but keep the custom integrationFolder.

 Steps: